alex0508djurovic/test-react-fe/README.md

 - **Typography**: Provides reusable typography elements.

 ## Pages
 - **_404**: Handles rendering for 404 errors.
 - **GithubSearch**: Page that allows searching GitHub repositories.

 ## Redux
 - **Reducers**: Contains all the reducers for managing the app state.
 - **Store**: Configures the Redux store to manage state globally.

 ## Test Utils
 This folder contains utilities and helper functions for testing components and pages using Jest and React Testing Library.
+But I made this folder for further upgrade of this frontend.
+For now, I didn't implement frontend testing, only in backend.

 ## Types
 Contains TypeScript types used throughout the project, including:
 - **RepoInfo.ts**: Defines the structure for repository-related data.
 - **SearchOption.ts**: Defines types for search options.
 - **UserInfo.ts**: Defines types for user-related information.

 ## How to Run
 1. Clone the repository.
 2. Install dependencies using `npm install` or `yarn`.
 3. Start the development server with `npm start` or `yarn start`.